warhammer-ste/pybricks-example/README.md

+This branch will not be updated any further and no pull requests will be accepted regarding this branch.
+Please refer to the other 25-26 branch.
+This is kept purely for history purposes, and observing past progress.
+Previously the main & only branch.

 # pybricks-example
 All of these programs are written to be run on a LEGO Brick using EV3 MicroPython v2.0 (otherwise LEGO's ev3dev)